 How To Structure a Signature Coaching Program

-Like anything else in your business, it’s important to structure things in a way that is in alignment with your business vision, values, goals and even your personal lifestyle.
+Like anything else in your business, it’s important to structure things in a way that is in alignment with your business vision, values, and goals.
+You should also consider your personal lifestyle.
 Structuring your signature coaching program is no different, but there are a few typical core elements that you’ll find as part of a signature coaching program.

 - Momentum – How you support your clients in creating their results.